eikek/docspell/website/site/content/docs/install/reverseproxy.md

   }
   ```

+  You can also leave the default settings (`localhost`), in this case
+  Docspell uses the request header to determine the external url.

 Note that this example assumes that the docspell-joex component is on
 the same machine.
 This page is only related for exposing the REST
 server and web application.

-If you have examples for more servers, please let me know or add it to
+If you have examples for more http servers (e.g. apache), please let
-this site.
+me know or add it to this site.

 # Nginx